-As disclosed in Appendix B, this valuation does not include the projected value of potential future ad hoc cost-of-living adjustments (COLAs) for Tier 2 base benefits in the calculation of the Actuarial Liability and Normal Cost.
-It is our understanding that Tier 2 base benefits for retirees have been provided the same percentage increase as the automatic COLA provided to Tier 1 base benefits each of the last five years.
-The following table illustrates the impact on key actuarial measurements of valuing recurring future annual COLAs on the base benefits of current and future Tier 2 retirees.
+As disclosed in Appendix B, this valuation includes the projected value of potential future ad hoc cost-of-living adjustments (COLAs) for Tier 2 Base Benefits in the calculation of the Actuarial Liability and Normal Cost at the rate of 1.0% per year.
+It is our understanding that Tier 2 Base Benefits for retirees have been provided the same percentage increase as the automatic COLA provided to Tier 1 Base Benefits each of the last seven years.
+The following table illustrates the impact on key actuarial measurements of valuing recurring future annual COLAs on the base benefits of current and future Tier 2 retirees under 1.0% and 2.5% assumptions.

-Assumed Future Tier 2 COLAs (Base Benefits) 0.00% 1.25% 2.50% Unfunded Actuarial Liability (millions) \$31.2 \$37.9 \$45.8 Funded Ratio (Actuarial Value of Assets) 95.3% 94.4% 93.3% Total Normal Cost Rate (including expenses) 11.09% 11.77% 12.61% Tier 2 Normal Cost Rate (including expenses) 10.70% 11.68% 12.87% Employer portion of the ADC (as a % of pay) 5.58% 6.22% 7.83%
+Assumed Future Tier 2 COLAs (Base Benefits) 1.0% 2.5% Unfunded Actuarial Liability (millions) \$101.2 \$116.3 Funded Ratio (Actuarial Value of Assets) 86.3% 84.6% Total Normal Cost Rate (including expenses) 11.33% 12.41% Tier 2 Normal Cost Rate (including expenses) 11.30% 12.68% Employer portion of the ADC (as a % of pay) 9.14% 10.94% Year UAL is Fully Amortized 2053 Never